Some factors that married couples should consider include:

 As of June 26, 2013, legally married same-sex couples are able to file a joint bankruptcy petition.
 However, same-sex couples who are not legally married still can not file a joint bankruptcy petition.
 Therefore, where a same-sex couple resides dictates both their legal marital status and their ability to file a joint bankruptcy petition.

-The attorneys at the Law Offices of Julio Portilla PC will make sure that you get what is fair and what you deserve, and are able to serve a diverse population, including Spanish-speaking clients.
+The bankruptcy attorneys at the Law Offices of Julio Portilla PC will make sure that you get what is fair and what you deserve, and are able to serve a diverse population, including Spanish-speaking clients.